Atlantis Paradise Island: Facilities and attractions

 Atlantis Paradise Island features multiple water-based attractions, including the Aquaventure Waterpark, a 154-acre water park featuring numerous water slides, river rides, and swimming pools.
-The park also boasts five miles of white sand beaches.
+The waterpark also boasts five miles of white sand beaches.

 The resort is also home to the largest open-air marine habitat in the world.
-This habitat houses over 65,000 aquatic animals from 250 species, including dolphins, sharks, and stingrays.
-Dolphin Cay, a marine conservation and education center, offers visitors the opportunity to learn about marine life and interact with dolphins in a controlled environment.
+This habitat houses over 65,000 aquatic animals from 250 species, including dolphins, sharks, sawfish, and stingrays.
+The resort also includes a Dolphin Cay which is a marine conservation and education center.
+It offers visitors the opportunity to learn about marine life and interact with dolphins in a controlled environment.

 Additional facilities include a 7,100-yard golf course and a marina designed to accommodate yachts.
 The resort offers various dining options, entertainment venues, and retail outlets.

 The resort has five hotels, and over 20 varied restaurants including Nobu and Paranza.